 Hurricanes are one of the most destructive forces on earth, capable of devastating entire cities, leaving behind a path of flooding and destruction.
 A category five hurricane on the Saffir-Simpson Hurricane Scale is capable of winds in excess of 150 miles per hour (mph).
 To withstand such forces, bridges, buildings, and hurricane fence walls must be engineered and constructed to be resistant to wind gusts and torrential rains.

-Concrete Hurricane Fences
+Concrete Hurricane Fences vs. Chain-Link Fences

-Our Hurricane Wall in Action
+Our Hurricane Walls in Action